Emad0176/Bike_Share_Analysis/README.md

 for city_file in data_files:
     print (Daily_use_workdays(city_file))
-    print("Pie Charts representing Subscribers daily use in weekdays in Washington")
+    print("Pie Charts representing Subscribers daily use in working days in Washington")

  ```

- The generated pie chart will show when the service was used most and by whom.
+The generated pie charts will show when the service was used most and by whom.
 Such conclusion can drive business strategy such as targeted segments (customers) and advertising scale and the image to be conveyed to the customers.

  # How to contribute to this project